 Please explain how this research is needs-driven and solutions-oriented, how knowledge will be co-produced with users through transdisciplinary approaches, and how learning is prioritized in the project design.

 The project aims to help the NBA achieve its objective to increase food and water security in the Niger basin.
 Climate change challenges each of these objectives.
 Agricultural output constantly oscillates widely between positive and negative growth principally due to excessive variability in precipitation patterns compounded by poor adaption to climate change.
 Recurrent floods and droughts are experienced throughout the basin, some related to inadequate dam operation.
 Countries in the basin lacks reliable systems for weather forecasting, analyzing the impacts of the forecasts on various value chains, packaging the analytical results into relevant messages for disseminating to farmers and other stakeholders, and efficiently communicating this information to enable stakeholders (including smallholder farmers) to undertake appropriate actions.
 In addition, climate change could increase the severity of existing hazards (e.g., drought and floods) thus amplifying adverse impacts on agricultural capacity.
 Furthermore, due to climate change, historical inter- and intracommunal conflicts, particularly those between pastoralists and agriculturalists, are exacerbated by changing transhumance flows and competition over scarce natural resources.
 Improved farming methods are particularly needed to increase productivity7 and cope with the effects of climate change in Chad.
 Women and children are disproportionally affected by the above-mentioned issues.
-The consortium will support ACMAD improve it’s meteorological forecasting at all time scales (short term, medium-term, seasonal) and adapt it to end-users needs, especially rural women and dam operator; Will help the NBA operationalize it’s existing flood forecasting system to improve its skills and tailor the outputs to end-user needs; develop and deploy climate risks maps that are accessible by rural communities, in particular, women farmers, pastoralists, and fisherwomen using information channels accessible to women; 2) develop and deploy alternative water infrastructure management plans that support water security, and food production needs; 3) develop and deploy climate information services relevant for women’s livelihoods using channels accessible to women; 4) develop and deploy innovative video-based extension services focused on climate resilience strategies that reflect women’s adaptation needs and demands, and 5) a capacity strengthening program aimed at rural women’s groups.
+The consortium will support ACMAD improve it’s meteorological forecasting at all time scales (short term, medium-term, seasonal) and adapt it to end-users needs, especially rural women and dam operator; Will help the NBA operationalize it’s existing flood forecasting system to improve its skills and tailor the outputs to end-user needs; develop and deploy climate risks maps that are accessible by rural communities, in particular, women farmers, pastoralists, and fisherwomen using information channels accessible to women; 2) develop and deploy alternative water infrastructure development and management plans that support water security, and food production needs; 3) develop and deploy climate information services relevant for women’s livelihoods using channels accessible to women; 4) develop and deploy innovative two-ways mobile phone and video-based extension services focused on climate resilience strategies that reflect women’s adaptation needs and demands, and 5) a capacity strengthening program aimed at rural women’s groups.
 REACH is expected to reach and empower at least 500,000 women, ten dam operators, and 500 civil servants through pilot studies, formal training, and communication campaigns.
 The final outcomes will be a greater resilience of rural women and men to climate change, and an improvement of food and water security in the Niger basin.

 Section 5: CAPACITY STRENGTHENING